-O.W.L. is a sexuality education program that First United offers every year to 7th and 8th graders at a lock-in in March.
-O.W.L. offers honest, accurate information about sexuality changes, dismantles stereotypes and assumptions, builds self-acceptance and self-esteem, fosters healthy relationships, improves decision-making, and has the potential to save lives.
+O.W.L. is a comprehensive sexuality education program that First United offers to 7th and 8th graders at a lock-in in November.
+O.W.L. offers honest, accurate information about sexuality changes; dismantles stereotypes and assumptions; builds self-acceptance and self-esteem; fosters healthy relationships; improves decision-making; and has the potential to save lives.
 The program recognizes and respects the diversity of participants with respect to biological sex, gender identity, gender expression, sexual orientation, and disability status.
 The activities and language have been carefully chosen to be as inclusive as possible of this human diversity.
-First United is hosting training in January for people wishing to become O.W.L. facilitators.
-Interested adults can apply with this O.W.L. registration form.
-For more information on the facilitator training or on O.W.L. itself, contact Alicia Reese ([email protected]).
+For more information on O.W.L. check out the group’s website or contact Alicia Reese ([email protected]).

-Senior high youth who have completed Quest are welcome and eligible to teach church school themselves.
-Contact Lydia Mulkey, Associate Pastor of Christian Education (email@example.com), 708-386-5215 (ext.
-103).
+Senior high youth who have completed Quest are welcome and eligible to teach Church School themselves.
+Contact Lydia Mulkey, Associate Pastor of Education ([email protected]).

 Do you have ideas for other ways we can do youth ministry?
 To share your thoughts and ideas, contact Alicia Reese ([email protected]).